 - Attack Its Weak Point: The base of their necks, according to Dog.
 He gives you the Ghost Hunter perk by telling you this.

-- Chunky Salsa Rule: A Ghost Person will keep coming back at you until you tear off a limb or disintegrate them outright.
-However, Dog can teach you how to kill them for good.
+- Chunky Salsa Rule: A Ghost Person will keep coming back at you until you tear off a limb, remove their head, or disintegrate them outright.
+Dog can teach you how to kill them without this condition if you let him kill one in front of you.

 - Dean warns you that they prefer to take their victims alive and drag them underground.
-It is implied that they force the victim into another suit as a means to reproduce.
+It's implied that they force the victim into another suit as a means to reproduce.

-- Gas Mask Mooks: Justified Trope.
-They became the Ghost People BECAUSE of the hazmat suits.
+- Gas Mask Mooks: Justified.
+They became the Ghost People because of the hazmat suits.

 - Glass Cannon: The Seekers.
-The weakest in terms of health, but their gas bombs can be deadly and they are much better with their spears than the Harvesters.
+The weakest in terms of health, but their gas bombs can be deadly and they're much better with their spears than the Harvesters.

-- Gone Horribly Right: The hazmat suits they wear were supposed to protect the workers from toxins.
+- The hazmat suits they wear were supposed to protect the workers from toxins.
 It only protected them enough to keep them from dying and instead become the things they are now.

 - Humanoid Abomination: See Body Horror.
 It's a literal example too, since the game classifies them as abominations.

-- Improvised Weapon: They use Cosmic Knives tied to sticks, fire extinguishers with C4 attached, and bear trap gauntlets.
+- Improvised Weapon: They use Cosmic Knives tied to sticks, propane tanks with C4 attached, and bear trap gauntlets.

-- Made of Iron: Even not taking into account their regenerating ability, they have abnormally high health.
-It also helps that you can't crit headshot them like most things in the wastes; their limbs don't take extra damage.
+- Made of Iron: Even without taking into account their regenerating ability, they have abnormally high health.
+Crippling any limb does the job, though.

 - Mighty Glacier: The Trappers.
-They're the biggest, slowest variation and have no ranged attack, but they are also the toughest to kill.
+They're the biggest, slowest variation and have no ranged attack, but they're also the toughest to kill.

-- Resurrective Immortality: unless you disintegrate, dismember or have Dog eat them any Ghost Person simply will not stay dead.
+- Resurrective Immortality: Unless you disintegrate, dismember, behead, or have Dog eat them, any Ghost Person simply will not stay dead.

-- Silent Antagonist: unable to talk because of the heavy hoods they wear.
+- Silent Antagonist: Unable to talk because of the heavy hoods they wear.
+They probably don't have much to say, anyway.

 - Stealth Hi/Bye: The very first Ghost Person you'll see walks between a pair of columns in front of your view and vanishes.
 Minor, subtle little scare.